KULeuven-COSIC/Radical-Isogenies/README.md

 - an N-torsion point PA on EA = E/&lt;P&gt; defined over a field that is obtained by adjoining an N-th root of t; furthermore, PA is the canonical N-torsion point such that dual isogeny of E -> E/&lt;P&gt; maps PA to the point Q such that N*Q=P;
-- an isomorpic form Eiso of EA such that PA is translated to (0,0) and Eiso has the same form as E.
+- an isomorphic form Eiso of EA such that PA is translated to (0,0) and Eiso has the same form as E.

 For N = 2 we use the Montgomery form of an elliptic curve.